Value at risk: Backtesting

-Backtesting is the process to determine the accuracy of VaR forecasts vs. actual portfolio profit and losses.
+Backtesting assesses the accuracy of VaR forecasts by comparing them with realized portfolio profit and loss.

 A key advantage to VaR over most other measures of risk such as expected shortfall is the availability of several backtesting procedures for validating a set of VaR forecasts.
 Early examples of backtests can be found in Christoffersen (1998), later generalized by Pajhede (2017), which models a "hit-sequence" of losses greater than the VaR and proceed to tests for these "hits" to be independent from one another and with a correct probability of occurring.
 E.g. a 5% probability of a loss greater than VaR should be observed over time when using a 95% VaR, these hits should occur independently.

 A number of other backtests are available which model the time between hits in the hit-sequence, see Christoffersen and Pelletier (2004), Haas (2006), Tokpavi et al. (2014). and Pajhede (2017) As pointed out in several of the papers, the asymptotic distribution is often poor when considering high levels of coverage, e.g. a 99% VaR, therefore the parametric bootstrap method of Dufour (2006) is often used to obtain correct size properties for the tests.
 Backtest toolboxes are available in Matlab, or R—though only the first implements the parametric bootstrap method.

-The second pillar of Basel II includes a backtesting step to validate the VaR figures.
+Under the revised Basel market-risk framework, VaR remains in use for backtesting internal models, although expected shortfall is used to calculate internal-model market-risk capital requirements.